There are several schools in Singapore that have been left abandoned for years.

 In 1998, Nanyang Polytechnic consolidated its schools and faculties and moved to a permanent site at Ang Mo Kio.
 The Outram Campus has since been vacated and forgotten, while the other four campuses were demolished and redeveloped.

 Former Fuchun Primary School, Woodlands Centre Road

-Located along Woodlands Centre Road, Fuchun Primary School was established on 2 January 1985 with an initial enrollment of 1,200 pupils in 37 classes.
+Located along Woodlands Centre Road, Fuchun Primary School was established on 2 January 1985 with an initial enrolment of 1,200 pupils in 37 classes.
 Former senior Parliament Secretary of National Development and Bukit Panjang Member of Parliament Lee Yiok Seng officiated its opening 14 August 1987.

 As it was located very near to the Causeway and Johor Bahru, the former Fuchun Primary School was popular among the Malaysians who wanted their children to be educated in the Singapore Education System.
-Hence, the school saw its enrollment steadily increased over the years.
+Hence, the school saw its enrolment steadily increased over the years.
 By the mid-2000s, it had 53 classes and 2,037 students, serving mostly the children living at both the Woodlands and Marsiling vicinity.